TOSCA

 The Topology and Orchestration Specification for Cloud Applications (TOSCA) is an OASIS open standard that provides language to describe a topology of cloud based web services, their components, relationships, and the processes that manage them.
 TOSCA provides mechanisms for abstraction and composition, thereby enabling portability and automated management across cloud providers regardless of underlying platform or infrastructure.

 The TOSCA specification allows the user to define a Service Template which describes an online application or service and how to deploy it.
-In order to successfully author a TOSCA service template, it is important to understand the various components used within the TOSCA specification and how are they interlinked:

 Core TOSCA Concepts